Victoria might just be the most charming capital in Canada

-Located on the southern tip of Vancouver Island, the charming city of Victoria is one of the oldest cities in the Pacific Northwest.
-It’s also the city where we met almost 20 years ago during our university days (read about our love affair with Victoria here).
+Located on the southern tip of Vancouver Island, the city of Victoria is one of the oldest cities in the Pacific Northwest.
 Today, we’d like to share some of our favourite things to do in Victoria with you.

 It’s no surprise we have a soft spot for Victoria.
-We try to visit at least once a year and we’re constantly recommending Victoria to readers of this travel blog.
+This is the place where we met over 20 years ago.
+It’s where our story began.
+For this reason, we try to visit at least once a year.

 Victoria is located only 100 kilometres (62 miles) from both Vancouver BC and Seattle WA, making it the perfect weekend getaway for tourists and residents who live on the mainland.